shikhar-dev-proj/vizTable/README.md

 ## Description
 Built a scalable and reusable Table component using Angular 8.
 The table is able to present upto 1000 rows of feature rich data, without any experience hiccup.
 Features supported include:
-- Virtual Scroll
+- Virtual Scroll<br>
+Render 1000s of content rich rows without user XP glitches.
-- Responsive Table Layout
+- Responsive Table Layout<br>
+Contents of the user defined rows can be made responsive by utilising the content width passed as template context.
-- Sorting based on column values
+- Sorting based on column values<br>
+Allows sorting of columns based on sortComparer methods in TableConfig.
-- User Defined Row Templates
+- User Defined Row Templates<br>
+Consumer of the component can customise the kind of rows they want for the table.
-- Default Rows based on Header Column and Data passed
+- Default Rows based on Header Column and Data passed<br>
+If customised template is not provided, a default one is ready for you.
-- Column Toggle to perform column based view updates
+- Column Toggle to perform column based view updates<br>
+Column Header contains an optional button + or - which allows you to toggle column behaviour.

 ## Setup and Usage